ISLE OF SKYE elopement

 CoolStays – for extraordinary places to stay this is the definitive collection of amazing places to stay.

-Air B n B – for loads of options throughout Scotland
+Air B n B – for loads of options on the Isle of Skye

 We recommend looking for somewhere fairly close to your elopement location to cut down on travel time on your elopement day.
 Top tip: Driving on Skye is slow, so even if it looks close on the map it may take a long time to travel.